zandalman/YUAA_ornithopter/README.md

  - **delayTime**: Frequency at which a new control is registered and a new servo output is generated.
 The lower this is, the smoother the controls.

 All other parameters should be left unmodified.

+## Behind the Scenes

+The remote controller has 8 channels, each mapped to a control (roll, pitch, yaw, etc.).
+For each of the controls, we normalize the input to a value between 0 and 1 or -1 and 1.
+There are three control modes: normal, amp, and basic.
+Every iteration of the loop, we input the controls into a function called **updatePosition()**, which takes the controls and renders new servo positions corresponding to the positions in the flap cycle.